 Media Literacy Now: Recent Achievements

-- Actively working with advocates in more than 12 states to build coalitions and influence policymakers, laws, and regulations.
+- Actively working with advocates in more than 12 states to build coalitions and influence policymakers, laws, regulations, and funding decisions.

 - Established infrastructure to support a chapter in every state.

 - Created national repository for legislative and policy activity tracking on Media Literacy issues.

 Made up of talented and passionate people, our board guides and supports our organization and participates in major initiatives.
 To help us grow, board member raise Media Literacy awareness and financial support and share their experience and expertise—and have a great time in the process!

 Being a board member is a meaningful and empowering experience, which:

 - Requires flexibility and a willingness to roll up your sleeves and get involved.